Template Engines

 });

-To learn more about Blade and Twig, check the official documentation.
+To learn more about Blade and Twig, consult the official documentation.

 Custom Template Engines

 Note: This section contains advanced topics.
-If you prefer not to learn about this now, feel free to skip this section.
+If you do not wish to learn about this now, feel free to skip this section.

-Use the engine method from the Lithe\App class or its shortcut in the Orb, Lithe\Orbs\App\engine, to configure a template engine or create your own custom engine.
-This allows you to choose from available engines like Blade or Twig, or develop a custom solution to meet your specific needs, ensuring flexibility in rendering your application's template files.
+Use the engine method of the Lithe\App class to configure a template engine or to create your own custom engine.
+This allows you to choose between available engines, such as Blade or Twig, or to develop a specific solution that meets your needs, ensuring flexibility in rendering your application’s template files.

 $app->engine($name, $callback);